valsysinc/valsys-api/README.md

 * via a CLI,
 * as a library of functions.

-Detailed documentation on both of these use cases can be found in the documentation server.
+Detailed documentation on both of these use cases can be found [here](https://valsysinc.github.io/valsys-api/).

 ## Docserver
 To see the docs locally,